 Problem: Claims compliance but doesn't show how each requirement is met.

-Fix: Create explicit mapping from each Annex I requirement to evidence.
+Fix: Create explicit mapping from each essential requirement to evidence.

 Tests Without Evidence